scale-it/algo-builder/README.md

 ## Requirements

 + Node 12+
 + Connection to an Algorand node.
+TEAL compilation requires Developer API to be enabled (`"EnableDeveloperAPI": true` in the node config.json).

 ### Algorand Node requirements